apache/incubator-kie-kogito-examples/dmn-tracing-quarkus/README.md

 ## Integration example with Trusty Service

 When the tracing addon is enabled, the tracing events are emitted and pushed to a Kafka broker.
 The [Trusty Service](https://github.com/kiegroup/kogito-apps/tree/main/trusty) can consume such events and store them on a storage.
 The Trusty Service exposes then some api to consume the information that has been collected.
 A `docker-compose` example is provided in the current folder.
-In particular, when `docker-compose up` is run, a Kafka broker, an Infinispan container and the nightly build of the trusty service are deployed.
+In particular, when `docker-compose up` is run, a Kafka broker, an Infinispan container and the latest build of the trusty service configured to use Infinispan are deployed.
-Once the services are up and running, after a decision has been evaluated, you can access the trusty service swagger at `localhost:8081/swagger-ui/` and try to query what are the evaluations of the last day at `localhost:8081/v1/executions` for example.
+Once the services are up and running, after a decision has been evaluated, you can access the trusty service API to list the evaluations at `localhost:8081/executions` for example.

 ## Deploying with Kogito Operator

 In the [`operator`](operator) directory you'll find the custom resources needed to deploy this example on OpenShift with the [Kogito Operator](https://docs.jboss.org/kogito/release/latest/html_single/#chap_kogito-deploying-on-openshift).